What Are the Books of the Bible in Order? Who Chose Them?

 The word "apocrypha" comes from the Greek for "hidden" or "secret."
 It's a little confusing because the word "apocrypha" is used in a couple of different ways when talking about books outside of the standard biblical canon.

-First, there's the category of "New Testament Apocrypha," which includes a long list of noncanonical texts written mostly in the second century C.E. and beyond that pertain to Jesus Christ and his apostles.
-As Combs says, there are hundreds of these texts and we don't have written specimens for all of them.
+First, there's the category of "New Testament Apocrypha," which includes a long list of noncanonical texts written mostly in the second century C.E. and beyond, pertaining to Jesus Christ and his apostles.
+As Combs says, there are hundreds of these texts, and we don't have written specimens for all of them.

 Advertisement